MODDERN Cures Act

 How Can We Change This?

 The National Health Council is leading patient advocacy organization support for legislation that focuses on Modernizing Our Drug & Diagnostics Evaluation and Regulatory Network.
-We call it the MODDERN Cures Act.
-This initiative will speed up the development of new and better treatments for patients with chronic diseases and disabilities by:
+We call it the MODDERN Cures Act (H.R.
+3116).
+This initiative will speed up the development of new and better treatments for patients with chronic diseases and disabilities by

 Add your voice to ours and join the National Health Council in asking Congress to support the MODDERN Cures Act.
-Write to your U.S. Representative and Senators.
+Contact your U.S. Representative and Senators.
 Help patients with chronic diseases and disabilities get the treatments they need.

 In June 2014, NHC Executive Vice President and Chief Executivve Officer Marc Boutin testified before the Energy and Commercy Health Subcommittee about the MODDERN Cures Act and how to advance the development of treatments and cures for people with unmet medical needs.
 To read his testimony, please click here.